 I am so, so sorry you are dealing with this.
 Unfortunately, most folks can have children, and that includes selfish, rigid, or abusive folks.
 It will never be easy to accept that your parent can’t or won’t be able to offer you the love you crave, need, and deserve.
 Take heart in the fact that your parent’s behavior is probably well-known in your family.
 I suggest blocking them on social media and their phone number as a first step.
 Get a good therapist trained in family trauma and abuse to help you learn that you are not to blame, and to love and cherish yourself.
 It may also be worthwhile to reach out to your family individually and reestablish one on one contact with them.
 But be warned, folks like your parent are skilled at pitting people against one another, and they may have recruited others.
 There’s not much you can do in that case, but do seek out support from friends and family that truly love you.
 And build yourself a support system with them, or a therapist, doctor, school counselor, coach, or pastor, anyone you trust.
 You’ll soon discover that your life will be a lot more peaceful, with room to let yourself bloom and grow.
 Focus on your own interests, hobbies, and life, and surround yourself with those who truly love and support you.
 Life is difficult, chaotic, and messy, don’t let those who make it worse into your life.
 And always remember, you are deserving of love, even though you may not feel that way now.
 Through practice and time, you will learn to stop blaming yourself, feeling unworthy, or ashamed.
 And grow into the beautiful, loving, and best you possible.
 Take care of yourself, and all the best to you in your journey.

 I hope many of you find this helpful and learn to step out of the dark shadow where abuse thrives.
-Turn the soft light of your own compassionate and loving heart on your fears, wounds, shame, your worst moments, and your most raw and painful nerve.
+Stop attempting to understand your abuser.
+And learn instead to turn the soft light of your own compassionate and loving heart on your fears, wounds, shame, your worst moments, and your most raw and painful nerve.
 I invite you to try this meditation from Sara Blondin’s book “Heart Minded.”
 It’s the 6th track, but all are both useful and healing.
 And from the depths of my heart, I wish you healing, love, and a joyful life.

 Have you ever gotten a pimple that you’ve named after a person or stress?
 “Oh that?
 Why that’s ‘Newman.'”
 (Jerry Seinfeld sneers.)